 You might not have already sold your product.
 You need to go find somebody who can become a product evangelist for your product.
-Maybe you're a subscription service, or an online service.
+Maybe you're a subscription service or an online service.
 Maybe you're selling a product that is shipped directly to the consumer.
-You've got to find one or two more, even more optimally three people that will use your product.
-Then ask them if you can use them as a case study or as a brief testimony on the website.
-Even better is to have a video, not unlike this of those three consumers testifying to how they used your product.
+You've got to find people that will use your product and ask them for a brief review on the website or have a video of a few consumers testifying about your product.

 Get your signup process down to 15 seconds.